-- (a) The Employer will supply suitable gloves and aprons and other protective clothing to employees required by the Employer to wear same. - (b) Where the Employer requires an employee to wear a uniform, the Employer shall provide and pay the full cost of the uniform. - (c) If a uniform is required, it will be laundered at the facility.
+The Employer will supply suitable gloves and aprons and other protective clothing to employees required by the Employer to wear same.
+If a uniform is required, it will be laundered at the facility.

 ARTICLE 26 - PAYMENT OF WAGES AND ALLOWANCES